StupidRepo/EggIncServerReimpl/README.md

 }
 ```

-They will be automatically deleted when `/ei/get_periodicals` is called and the event's seconds_remaining is 0.
+They will be automatically deleted the next time `/ei/get_periodicals` is called and the event's seconds_remaining is 0.
+### Sale event types
+The lower the multiplier, the higher the discount.
+For example, a 0.2 multiplier means 80% off.
+A 0.6 multiplier means 40% off.
+- `boost-sale`
+- `crafting-sale`
+- `epic-research-sale`
+- `research-sale`
+- `shell-sale`
+- `vehicle-sale`
+### Boost event types
+These are generic boost events.
+The multiplier is the boost multiplier.
+For example, a 2.0 multiplier means a 2x boost.
+- `drone-boost`
+- `earnings-boost`
+- `gift-boost`
+- `piggy-boost`
+- `piggy-cap-boost`
+- `prestige-boost`
+- `mission-capacity`
+- `mission-fuel`
+- `boost-duration`
+- `mission-duration`